Ebb and Flow

 Before he died, Danny had written me, questioning whether he should have done more with his life.
 He wondered if he should have developed the property when he could have.
 I answered his letter and said that perhaps his legacy was not in what he had produced but what he didn't do.
 Before there were restrictions for developing land along the Chesapeake Bay, Danny had had multiple chances to sell or develop his land and make a lot of money, but he chose to keep it wooded and natural and to live simply, with a small footprint--long before those terms became cliches.
 The debris in the woods and on the beach could be cleaned up and I enjoyed doing that work.
 It was unskilled, unromantic and dirty, but it was good work.

-With the land cleaned, we began thinking about the house.
+With the land and house cleaned, we began thinking about the next step.
 The roof leaked in so many places, it was comical to be inside during a rainstorm.
 Electric lines dangled dangerously from the ceiling.
 We wondered how the house had survived for so long and how my uncle managed to avoid a house fire.

 Friends came out to look and were skeptical when we described how we planned to repair the house; with all that family history, I had a compelling need to save it if I could--despite the scope of what was needed.
 We spent months reviewing options and going over building plans.

-Just as we began the work, a hurricane came up the Bay and dropped a tree on the back porch, pushing the whole house out of square.
+Shortly after we began the work, a hurricane came up the Bay and dropped a tree on the back porch, pushing the whole house out of square.
+It was the final straw.
 Clearly, some greater power was overriding my desire to save this house.
 After the damage, we kept coming back, trying to find a way to still make it work, but it was obvious: the house was lost.

 When the trucks finally came to haul it away, we saw that many of the wooden beams that had appeared strong and sturdy, had splintered apart in the demolition, revealing rot, decay and insect damage in places where we could never have seen it.
 The footers, built decades before there were building codes, sat just a few inches below the ground; nothing close to the depth required today.
 We looked on as they were pulled up and hauled away, wondering how the house had stood upright all those years.